Your Child develops a creamy coating, which will help during natural delivery and has benefits in the first hours after birth.

 The increase in weight may lead to stretch marks on your legs and belly, and you might experience more back pain and other symptoms.

 Melasma: You may start noticing darkened skin patches on your face or elsewhere, known as melasma or “the mask of pregnancy”.
-Usually, the patches aren’t of any concern for your or Your Baby ’s health and naturally fade after giving birth.
+Usually, the patches aren’t of any concern for your or Your Child ’s health and naturally fade after giving birth.

 Leg cramps: Leg cramps are common as pregnancy progresses, often striking at night.
 To prevent cramps, stretch your calf muscles before bed, stay active, and drink plenty of fluids.
 If a leg cramp strikes, stretch the calf muscle on the affected side.
 A hot shower, warm bath, or ice massage can help as well.